DemocracyDevelopers/AuditVisualizer/app/tutorial/introduction/page.md

-# Introduction: IRV RAs with RAIRE
+# Introduction: IRV RLAs with RAIRE

 Risk-Limiting Audits (RLAs) for Instant Runoff Voting (IRV) elections can be efficiently conducted using the RAIRE tool.
 RAIRE helps election administrators verify whether the announced winner in an IRV